ChackDan/PStemp/Remove-AzureRmServiceFabricNodeType.md

 ```

 ## DESCRIPTION
-Use **Remove-AzureRmServiceFabricNodeType** to remove all nodes from specific node type and the node type from a cluster.
+Use **Remove-AzureRmServiceFabricNodeType** to remove all nodes from a specific node type and the node type from a cluster.
 This command cannot be used to delete the primary node type

 ## EXAMPLES